Hesperian Health Guides

 In this chapter:

 After the birth of the placenta, the mother's body should start to recover from labor.
-The baby should breathe normally and start to keep herself warm.
+The baby should breathe well on her own and start to keep herself warm.

 The midwife should stay for a few hours after the birth to make sure the mother and baby are healthy, and to help the new family to eat and rest.